Non Compete Lawsuit FAQs

 Suing your former employer depends on their motives and actions.
 While they have the right to enforce an employment contract, if their actions are malicious or violate other rules, you might have a counterclaim.
 Your attorney will assess potential counterclaims and employment law violations during the initial case review.

-How Much Will Defending the Lawsuit Cost?
+How Much Will Defending a Non Compete Lawsuit Cost?

 Facing legal fees can be overwhelming, but we strive to make it manageable.
 We offer flat rates for initial analysis and assessment, providing clarity on expenses.
 Further, we provide cost estimates for each stage of the case, giving you the option to pay hourly or opt for flat fees.
 In some cases, payment plans may be available.